MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

     3. SessionAuthentication Thumbprint
   If invalid then need to redeploy from LCS with proper Thumbprints.

-### Unable to resolve the xPath value
-Unable to resolve the xPath value of [TopologyInstance/CustomizationGroup[@name='ServiceConfiguration']/Group[@name='AOSServicePrincipalUser']/Customizations/Customization[@fieldName='PrincipalUserAccountPassword']/@selectedValue.
+## Unable to resolve the xPath value

-This is expected behavior and is not an issue. is looking for AOS runtime user information.
-Since using integrated security, do not need that info.
-Outputting unresolvable xpaths to be verbose just in case failure needs to be investigated.
+Not being able to resolve the xPath value of [TopologyInstance/CustomizationGroup[@name='ServiceConfiguration']/Group[@name='AOSServicePrincipalUser']/Customizations/Customization[@fieldName='PrincipalUserAccountPassword']/@selectedValue is expected behavior and is not an issue.
+The xPath value looking for AOS runtime user information however, because of integrated security, the information is not needed.
+The inability to resolve the xPath is communicated in case the failure needs to be investigated for another reason.

-### ADFS
+## ADFS
-Login page not redirecting and still prompting for credentials.
-Example was going to URL and getting "An error occurred.
+Login page is not redirecting and is still prompting for credentials.
+For example, if you havExample was going to URL and getting "An error occurred.
 Contact your administrator for more information."

 - Add ADFS link to trusted sites
 - Add D365 link to trusted sites as well as likely will be next issue